Dense and comeager conjugacy classes in zero-dimensional dynamics: Preliminaries

-\begin{prop} Let $G$ be a countable group.
+Recall that a subset of a topological space is \df{Baire measurable} if it differs from an open set by a meager set.
+In particular, all Borel sets are Baire measurable.
+We refer the reader to \cite{Kechris1995} for basic facts about Baire category (note however that in that book, the terminology \emph{sets with the Baire property} is used to denote what we call here Baire measurable sets). \begin{prop} Let $G$ be a countable group.
 Then $\Xi(G)$ admits a dense conjugacy class.
 In particular, every conjugacy invariant, Baire measurable subset of $\Xi(G)$ is meager or comeager. \end{prop} \begin{proof} If $\set{\xi_i : i \in \N}$ is a countable dense subset of $\Xi(G)$, then the conjugacy class of the action $\prod_i \xi_i$ is dense by~\autoref{p:factor-closure-conj-class}.
 The second claim follows from \cite{Kechris1995}*{8.46}. \end{proof}

 \begin{defn} Let $G \actson Z$ be a $G$-set.
 A subset $L \sub Z$ is called \df{syndetic} if finitely many $G$-translates of $L$ cover $Z$.
 It is called \df{thick} if it intersects every syndetic set, equivalently, if every finite set of translates of $L$ has non-empty intersection.
 A subset $L \sub G$ is called \df{left syndetic} if it is syndetic for the action $G \actson G$ by left translation and it is called \df{left thick} if it is thick for this action.
 Similarly, \df{right syndetic} and \df{right thick} for the action by right translation. \end{defn}